MiMiGame-1/Reflection-Llama-3.1-70B/README.md

 ---

 Thanks to Jason Kuperberg and Josh Bickett from the [HyperWrite](https://hyperwriteai.com) team for reviewing drafts of the report we'll be releasing next week.

+Also, we know right now the model is split into a ton of files.
+We'll condense this soon to make the model easier to download and work with!